hilderonny/notebook-website/README.md

 This is a working template for a progressive web app which can run offline and which can be installed on the home screen on mobile devices and as shortcut on desktops.

+## Notifications

+This project uses [Google Cloud Messaging](https://developers.google.com/web/ilt/pwa/introduction-to-push-notifications#push_api) for notification of users in the background.

 ## Updates

 To force the clients to update the application files to new ones from the server, update the